seaweedfs/seaweedfs/README.md

 * Servers in the same cluster can have different disk spaces, file systems, OS etc.
 * Adding/Removing servers does **not** cause any data re-balancing
 * Optionally fix the orientation for jpeg pictures
-* Support Etag, Accept-Range, Last-Modified, etc.
+* Support ETag, Accept-Range, Last-Modified, etc.
 * Support in-memory/leveldb/boltdb/btree mode tuning for memory/performance balance.

 ## Filer Features